Residency in Primary Eye Care Optometry

 Program Accreditation

-The Accreditation Council on Optometric Education (ACOE) granted the status of “accredited” for the program in 2017.
-The next currently scheduled site visit will take place in June 2025.
+The Accreditation Council on Optometric Education granted the program the status of “accredited” in 2017.
+The next scheduled site visit will take place in June 2025.
+The review by the residency program will be submitted in the annual report on or before September 1st.
+For more information on accreditation status, please visit the ACOE website (http://www.theacoe.org) or contact the ACOE via postal mail, email, or phone at:

 Local Activities & Attractions